Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Model

 \subsubsection{Model finetuning}

-Given the impressive performance of attention-based fusion in other multimodal learning contexts, particularly in vision-language models \cite{tsai2019, li_2021_align_before_fuse, Jaegle_2022_perceiver_io}, and their flexibility of inputs, we adopt a Transformer encoder architecture for modality fusion to model the joint representations across modalities.
-We apply self-attention without incorporating cross-modal attention in individual encodings, which reduces computational overhead, fits into our relatively small sample size, and enables a flexible composition of modality inputs.
-To address the high number of modalities that fall under the transcriptomics upon perturbation category, we insert bottleneck tokens and restrict attention thereafter (Supplementary Fig.~S1b).
-The output bottleneck token embeddings are max-pooled to generate a multimodal drug embedding.
-Unless explicitly mentioned (as in the case of \name-LLM), a bilinear decoder is used for scoring the probabilities of a pair of compounds having any safety outcomes for computational efficiency.
+Given the impressive performance of attention-based fusion in other multimodal learning contexts, particularly in vision-language models \cite{tsai2019, li_2021_align_before_fuse, Jaegle_2022_perceiver_io}, and their flexibility of inputs, we adopt a specialized Transformer encoder architecture with attention bottlenecks for modality fusion to model the joint representations across modalities~\cite{Nagrani_2021_bottleneck}.
+To address the large number of cell lines within the transcriptomics modality, we insert bottleneck tokens and restrict attention among those cell line tokens to only within themselves and with the bottleneck tokens thereafter, and vice versa for other modality tokens (Supplementary Fig.~S1b).
+The output bottleneck tokens are max-pooled to generate a multimodal drug embedding. \revision{ Unless explicitly mentioned (as in the case of \name-LLM), a bilinear decoder is used as the prediction module for scoring the probabilities of a pair of compounds having any safety outcomes for computational efficiency (see Supplementary Note~S3 for details). }